cperez150/cperez150-github.io/pocket-portfolio/README.md

 <p>Investment app for users (age 13+) to buy and sell stocks, research market news, and keep up to date with gloabl movements in the market.</p>

 <h2>User Guide</h2>
 1.)
-Investor input's how much money ($0.00) the investor will have to invest.
+Investor input's how much money ($0.00) the investor will have to invest.<br/>
 2.)
-Click submit or press "return" on keyboard.
+Click submit or press "return" on keyboard.<br/>
 3.)
-The investor can then search for various companies by entering a name in the search bar and clicking submit or pressing "return" on the keyboard.
+The investor can then search for various companies by entering a name in the search bar and clicking submit or pressing "return" on the keyboard.<br/>
 4.)
-The closest selection of companies will appear based on the investor's input below the search bar.
+The closest selection of companies will appear based on the investor's input below the search bar.<br/>
 6.)
-The investor can then select the company of their choice by clicking on the company's TICKER.
+The investor can then select the company of their choice by clicking on the company's TICKER.<br/>
 7.)
-If the investor would like to buy the stock, the investor can click "buy" under the stock price.
+If the investor would like to buy the stock, the investor can click "buy" under the stock price. <br/>
 8.)
-The stock will be added to the investor's portfolio, money will be deducted from the available balance, and a remaining balance will appear.
+The stock will be added to the investor's portfolio, money will be deducted from the available balance, and a remaining balance will appear.<br/>

 <ul>